What is gum disease?

 What are the symptoms?

-gums are pink and firm, fit snugly around the teeth, and do not bleed easily.
+Healthy gums are pink and firm, fit snugly around the teeth, and do not bleed easily.
+Gingivitis causes:

 - Gums that bleed easily during brushing or flossing.

-- Gums that pull away or shrink from the
+- Gums that pull away from the teeth.

 - Bad breath that won't go away.